BaaltRodrigo/baaltrodrigo/README.md

 # Rodrigo Pizarro - aka BaaltRodrigo 👾
 I'm Rodrigo from Chile.
 I create some APIs and some Web Apps at my work using JavaScript, VUE and Laravel.
 I enjoy learning new stuff that improve my work.

-In charge of digital and technological evolution on [Facilita SPA][facilita].
+In charge of digital and technological evolution on [Facilita][facilita].
 A Chilean company that helps anothers companies to keep tracking of their monetary flow and financials.

-Also working on a personal project based on georeference.
+Some interest in georeference.
+Actually, with plans to do a personal project related to this.

 ## Languajes and Tools:
 [<img alt="Visual Studio Code" width="26px" src="https://simpleicons.org/icons/visualstudiocode.svg" />][vscode]